pyfar/sofar/sofar/verification_rules/_readme.txt

 For example if the data type is "FIR" (or "FIR-E" or "FIRE") the SOFA file must contain "Data_IR", "Data_Delay", and "Data_SamplingRate" (with arbitrary values) and "Data_SamplingRate_Units" with the value "hertz".
-In this case the additional entry can be used "hertz" can be used to give feedback to the user.
+In this case the additional entry "hertz" can be used to give feedback to the user.

 data.json